Dimah02/Guess-the-color-game/README.md

-# Guess-the-color-game
-Guess the color game
+# Guess the color game

 "Test your RGB color skills and see how many points you can score!"